 Long received bachelor's degrees in political science and history, and a master's degree in educational leadership and policy analysis from the University of Missouri.
 He earned a Ph.D. in education from the University of Missouri-St. Louis with a dissertation focused on health risk behaviors of college students.
 Long maintains an active research program in the history of higher education and a research interest in health behavior.

 Long currently serves on the boards of both Yankton Area Progressive Growth and the United Way and Volunteer Services of Greater Yankton.
 He and his wife, Lisa, live in rural Yankton and are the proud parents of adult twin sons who live in Missouri.
 In 2019, Long became a Benedictine oblate of Sacred Heart Monastery in Yankton.

 The Mount Marty University (MMU) Strategic Plan sets a clear, achievable, measurable, and powerful path to a future of greater institutional distinction.
 This plan is structured to promote positive change by inspiring strategic thinking, encouraging collaborative work, enhancing areas of strength, and supporting timely and data-driven decision making.

 The Strategic Map provides a clear-cut summary of the Strategic Plan.

 Dr. Marcus Long — President

-Katie Harrell — Dean of Students and Title IX Coordinator
+Katie Harrell — Vice President for Student Success and Title IX Coordinator

 Christian Hunhoff — Chief Information Officer